Luke-Skycrawler/Luke-Skycrawler.github.io/source/_posts/Encheap.md

 ./app
 ```

-## TODO

-**Notice**: We have not implemented the user-server code into the library/sample now, since it's similar to the host-device part of our protocol.
-For now, we just implement the host-device part.
-In this repository, we show how to wrap up the `cudaMemcpy()` into `secureCudaMemcpy()`, doing implicit en/decryption for handy secure deployment.

-### Phase I: Initialization
-- [x] Create an enclave
-- [x] Enclave generates its own keys (generation is yet an empty shell now), then broadcasts its public key to user & device
-- [x] GPU generates its own keys (generation is yet an empty shell now), then broadcasts its public key to host & user

-### Phase II: Calculation
-- [x] En/Decrypt in enclave (decrypt with SGX's private key, encrypt with GPU's public key)
-- [x] En/Decrypt on GPU (decrypt with GPU's private key, encrypt with SGX's public key)

 ### Future Work
 - [ ] The GPU's and SGX's keys are both simply welded in the code currently, need FIX